-Frank concentrates his practice on complex and multidistrict tort and insurance litigation.
+Frank’s practice primarily focuses on complex and multidistrict tort and insurance litigation.

-Over the years, Frank has been lead counsel for the firm’s airline clients in numerous cases involving complex and multidistrict litigation, including the following representative cases:
+Frank has been lead counsel for airlines in numerous major aviation accident cases involving complex and multidistrict litigation, including the following representative cases:

 - In Re: Air Crash at San Francisco, California, on July 6 12, 2013